Updated with new pictures and additional text (originally postedDecember 14, 2016).

 I’m a bit embarrassed to say, but for months I had labelled this recipe as chow mein instead of lo mein, which is the correct term due to how I prepare it.
 Growing up, my dad would refer to both methods of preparation as chow mein which caused some confusion.
 Is it a regional thing?
 Well, better late than never.

-So what is Chinese sausage or lap cheong?
-It's a deep-red, dried, smoked pork sausage with pockets of white fat that is sweet, salty, and well, very fatty.
+It’s a deep-red, dried, smoked pork sausage with pockets of white fat that is sweet, salty, and well, very fatty.
 It looks like a shrivelled up sausage before you cook it.
 It has a unique flavour that you just have to try to really appreciate.

 When it cooks up in the wok, the fat in the sausage renders and each sausage slice gets crispy and browned on the outside while staying chewy (but really easy to eat) on the inside.